Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 The **ticket resale** screen allows you to sell your tickets if your plans change.
 The screen displays any tickets that you have available to sell, along with instructions on how to sell them.

 At the bottom of the app, you can select **Active Listings** to view any tickets you currently have up for sale.
 Select **Sold Listings** to view any tickets that you have sold.
-Select **Sales Balance** to view the money you have made and transfer it to your bank account.
+Select **Sales Balance** to view any money you have made from your ticket sales and transfer it to your bank account.

 >**Note**
 >